No Sale No Fee Conveyancing Solicitors

 A conveyancer or solicitor who doesn’t offer no sale no fee is likely to charge you even if the property transaction doesn’t complete.
 So, if it collapses a few weeks in, then you’ll have to pay for the legal work completed up to that point.

-No sale no fee conveyancing addresses the worry that you could be left to pay hefty fees.
-According to our research, conveyancing fees cost between £850 and £1,500.
+No sale no fee conveyancing addresses the worry that you could be left to pay hefty legal fees.
+According to our research, average conveyancing legal fees cost between £850 and £1,500.
 Add in the fees for searches and a collapsed property transaction costs an average £2,700.

 Typically, you’ll pay a small initial deposit for the security of no sale no fee but nothing more if the transaction fails, with the balance due upon completion.